Financial statements to 31 March 2018

-Government Grant in Aid remains the Gallery’s principal source of funds.
-For the year ended 31 March 2015, the amount allocated for running costs was £21.2m.
-There was an additional grant of £4.7m restricted to expenditure on capital, including ongoing essential capital repairs, which for 2014–15 included an extraordinary grant of £0.9m.
+Government Grant-in-Aid remains the Gallery’s principal source of funds.
+For the year ended 31 March 2018, the amount of Grant-in-Aid allocated for running costs was £20.4m.
+There was an additional grant of £3.7m restricted to expenditure on capital, including ongoing essential capital repairs.

 Problems opening files?
 Get Adobe Reader [External link]